The Beginner's Mind

 Don't Try this in Church!

-In a remote village a new Buddhist temple was set to open and the novice monks eagerly awaited the Old Venerable Monk to arrive from afar and dedicate the opening of new temple with all the appropriate rituals, prayers and ceremonies.
+In a remote village a new Buddhist temple was set to open and the novice monks eagerly awaited the Old Venerable Monk to arrive from afar and dedicate the new temple with all the appropriate rituals, prayers and ceremonies.

 With great compassion and loving kindness for their plight the Old Monk asked them, "Tell me brothers, where can I possibly piss that the Buddha is not?"